cjberzo/cjberzo/README.md

-## CARLOS BERZO
+ CARLOS BERZO

-My Name is Carlos, I´m from Argentina.
+Graduated as a business manager, I worked for twelve years in an Oil&Gas company.
+Looking for new challenges and in addition to my interest in IT, I started to learn about SRE and Devops culture on my own.
+Nowadays i have worked for three years in this field.
+My main objetive is to improve my skills and knowledge in order to gain more experience in this position.

-* Currently working for https://clicoh.com/ as Infrastructure Devops.
+* Currently working for https://www.globallogic.com/ as Devops Engineer.

+AWS Certified Solutions Architect – Associate

 ## SKILLS